josipursan/Rust_by_example/Notes.md

 &nbsp;&nbsp;&nbsp;-`iter` borrows each element of the collection through each iteration; therefore, the collection we are iterating is left untouched and is available in its original form for reuse after the loop; It is exactly this *borrowing* that makes us have to do `&var` when doing `match name`
 &nbsp;&nbsp;&nbsp;-`iter_loop` consumes the collection so that on each iteration the exact data is provided; Once the collection has been consumed in the for loop, it is no longer available for reuse as it has been "moved" to the for loop

--`iter_mut()` mutably borrows each element of the collection, allowing for the collection to be modified in place
+-rust provides pattern matching via the `match` keyword, which can be used like `switch` is used in C
+-